marekkoc/docker-brightness-inverter/README.md

-# docker-brightness-inverter

-A simple Docker/Docker Compose-based system for automatic 2D image brightness inversion.

-# Simple Image Processing System
+# Simple Image Brightness Inversion System

-A simple Docker container-based system for testing directory sharing.
+A simple Docker/Docker Compose-based system for automatic 2D image brightness inversion for testing directory sharing.
 The system monitors a directory for new 2D images and performs color inversion on them.
+The System is a simplified modificaton of [Data transfer station for image AI in the hospital](https://github.com/HaukeBartsch/data-transfer-station/tree/main) platform.

 ## Architecture